MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 The partner who is selected by the customer to customize, configure, implement, and manage its Finance and Operations solutions.

 ### Microsoft Dynamics Lifecycle Services (LCS)
-The administrative portal for lifecycle management of Finance and Operations from trial to implementation to post-production management and support.
+The administrative portal for lifecycle management of Finance and Operations apps from trial to implementation to post-production management and support.
 For details, refer to [Lifecycle Services Resources](../../dev-itpro/lifecycle-services/lcs.md)

 ### Microsoft Customer Support Services (CSS)
-Microsoft's global support team dedicated to providing quality service for Finance and Operations.
+Microsoft's global support team dedicated to providing quality service for Finance and Operations apps.

 ### Non-production instance
 Any of the following instances of a service that are used by the customer for validating extensions and other development tasks: